 MSIG's appointed solicitors, had on 14 October 2020 filed a Notice of Appeal with the Competition Appeal Tribunal ("CAT") against MyCC's Final Decision and filed a Stay Application with CAT for the grant of a stay of MyCC's Final Decision on 27 October 2020 in respect of the financial penalty of RM16,079,513 imposed on MSIG.

-Based on these developments, MSIG has made provision of RM16,079,513 during the financial year ended 31 December 2020 as disclosed in Note 21 to the financial statements.
+Based on these developments, MSIG has made provision of RM16,079,513 in the previous financial year ended 31 December 2020.
+There has been no major development relating to this case since the provision was made.